michaelfedell/linux_essentials/linux.md

 - `whoami`: what user am I currently? (`whyami` is not yet widely available)
 - `pwd`: where am I?
 (Path to Working Directory)
 - `ls`: list the contents of current directory
+- `cd`: change directory to some specified path
 - `echo`: repeat some string back to me
 - `find`: search for files with filename matching some pattern